Top Skills

 About

-For professional growth, I’m currently exploring Rust and Go, along with data tools like SurrealDb.
-When I’m not coding, I’m usually chatting with friends on Discord while running content in WoW or FFXIV, working through my Steam backlog, or practicing a tune from Stronghold on the mandolin.
+When I'm not coding, I'm usually on Discord running WoW or FFXIV, working through my Steam backlog, or practicing a tune from Stronghold on the mandolin.